For sixty years, iconic actor and living legend Sir Patrick Stewart has captivated audiences around the world with his talent!

-No other British actor can boast such a brilliant career, widespread respect, and enduring popularity among people of different generations....
+No other British actor can boast such a brilliant career, universal respect, and enduring popularity among representatives of different generations.
+Sir...

-Sir Patrick Stewart is best known for his roles as Captain Jean-Luc Picard from ‘Star Trek’ and Professor Charles Xavier from the Marvel movie franchise ‘X-Men’.
+Patrick Stewart is best known for his roles as Captain Jean-Luc Picard from «Star Trek» and Professor Charles Xavier from the Marvel «X-Men» film franchise.

-The actor has also found success on the theatrical stage.
-For over forty years, Stewart has been part of the Royal Shakespeare Company.
+The actor has also achieved success on the theatrical stage.
+For over forty years, Stewart has been a member of the Royal Shakespeare Company.
 His performances in the plays Hamlet and The Tempest have been highly praised by critics.

-It is impossible not to mention his one-man show based on the adapted story of Charles Dickens' 'A Christmas Carol', as well as Patrick Stewart's work as a voice actor in the comedy animated series ‘American Dad!’ and so on.
+It is impossible not to mention his one-man show based on the adapted story of «A Christmas Carol» by Charles Dickens, as well as Patrick Stewart's work as a voice actor in the comedy animated series «American Dad!» and so on.

-“Making It So” is a candid portrait of a determined actor whose remarkable life—from a humble and difficult beginning in Yorkshire to dizzying heights in Hollywood and global recognition—proves that this story is as uplifting and indomitable as the author himself.
+“Making It So” – an honest portrait of a determined actor, whose amazing life – from a humble and difficult beginning in Yorkshire to the dizzying heights of Hollywood and worldwide recognition – proves that this story is as cheerful and unbreakable as the author himself.

 Author: Patrick Stewart